 “I have no greater joy than to hear that my children are walking in the truth.”– 3 John 1:4 (ESV)

-This verse captures the joy of seeing your children walk with God — but that longing runs both directions.
+Seeing your children walk with God brings immense joy—much like in prayer for your daughter—but that longing runs both directions.
 There is a quiet, aching hope in every believer who longs to see their father walking in truth.
 If your dad already follows Christ, pray that his faith deepens.
 If he has wandered, pray that the Holy Spirit draws him back with irresistible gentleness.

 Lord, I pray for my dad’s soul today.
 Draw him closer to You than he has ever been.
 Open his heart to Your Word.
 Remove any bitterness, doubt, or distraction that keeps him from hearing Your voice.
 If he does not yet know You, soften his heart and send people into his life who reflect Your love.
 Give him a hunger for Scripture and a desire to pray.
 Let him experience Your presence in a way that changes everything.
 In Jesus’ name, amen.